-A good UX designers check the users’ habits and can analyze the results into a brand new informational architecture and flows with shorter paths to end the tasks.
+Good UX designers check the users’ habits and can analyze the results into a brand new informational architecture and flow with shorter paths to end the tasks.

 You need to establish the jobs to be done, find out the typical problems, and shadow users to find specific work patterns.
 But remember, talking with the users is just as important.

 Decide & Design 🎨

 Based on the gathered information we rethought support flows and redesigned the system.
 The main design goal was to make working with the new system easier, faster, and more convenient for the supporters’ eyes since they work 8h sitting in the office.

 With the new design searching for information has never been easier.

 We decided to base it on a simple search module with basic information about the customers.
 It allowed the employees to see data in a specific context where all types of information are linked to each other, and we made it possible to go through the whole system independently from wherever they are.